lwerdna/workbench/sort-hierarchy-relation/README.md

 Sort items into a hierarchy given an arbitrary "is ancestor of" relation.

 ### 2023-01-24 UPDATE
-The general situation is that elements are either a [partially ordered set](https://en.wikipedia.org/wiki/Partially_ordered_set) or they're a fully ordered set and we first take its [transitive closure](https://en.wikipedia.org/wiki/Transitive_reduction).
+The general situation is that elements are either a [partially ordered set](https://en.wikipedia.org/wiki/Partially_ordered_set) or they're a fully ordered set and we first take its [transitive reduction](https://en.wikipedia.org/wiki/Transitive_reduction).
+A layman's way to think of the transitive closure is the removal of all edges that could be rederived by transitivity.
 A graph of the result, with elements as vertices and relations as edges, is a [Hasse diagram](https://en.wikipedia.org/wiki/Hasse_diagram).

-This is a special case where the graph qualifies as a tree, which allows efficient computation by simply starting empty and inserting one element at a time.
-The relation only has to be queried for the elements down the insertion path, with depth `log n`.
+Sorting by "is ancestor of" is a special case where the graph qualifies as a tree, which allows efficient computation by simply starting empty and inserting one element at a time.
+During insertion, you have to test the relation against elements down the depth of the tree, which is `log n`.
 There are `n` insertions so I think this whole algorithm is `O(n log n)`.

-This same feat can be achieved less efficiently by graph libraries like [NetworkX](https://networkx.org/) by first building the graph from the elements and relations, taking the [transitive reduction](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.dag.transitive_reduction.html), then testing if the result is a tree.
-If it's not, you can verify the data, or be tolerant and perhaps every incoming edge after each vertex's first.
+A pedagogical implementation demonstrating the general case starts by building the graph from the elements and relations, then taking the [transitive reduction](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.dag.transitive_reduction.html), then testing if the result is a tree.
+If it's not, you can re-examine the data, or be tolerant and perhaps ignore every incoming edge after each vertex's first.
 Finally, traverse the tree pre-order.
-See [./test-intervals-networkx.py](./test-intervals-networkx.py) for a demonstration.
+See [./test-intervals-networkx.py](./test-intervals-networkx.py) for a demonstration utilizing the graph library [NetworkX](https://networkx.org/).

 ### Example: strings with relation "a starts b"